rhysbobbett/heartenhorticulture/README.md

 Signup to a mailing list.
 About Us Page
 The about us page will act as a key personnel page within the business, alongside our company aims, ambitions and future ideas.

+### Future Features
+-   Using Javascript, it should be possible to make the background images change during both the time of day, or which season we are currently in.
+-   Javascript based timetable to inform customers of the flowers, fruit and vegetables that can be grown on that given day.
+A feature of this could be      utilise IP data to provide a local weather update through a 3rd party API.
+-   A feature page where the top search trending plants are listed as a 'top 10' and where to buy them at their cheapest.

 ## Languages and resources